Google Maps Know Before You Go (What It Means for Your Hearing Clinic)

 Google’s AI needs clean, fast-loading pages it can scan quickly.
 Bloated WordPress sites with 40 plugins confuse the crawler.

-Fast sites with clear structure help Google understand your business instantly.
+Fast sites with clear structure help Google understand your practice instantly.
 Slow sites get skipped because the AI can’t process messy code efficiently.
+If your site is lagging, here’s how to speed up your WordPress site.

 Dedicated service pages help you show up for high-intent searches.
-Speed and structure together turn interest into action.
+Speed and structure together turn interest into a booked appointment.

 Service Pages That Rank